Student Fellowships & Grants

 - Every proposal requires a budget.
 Each budget item, other than routine disposables, should be carefully justified.
 It is expected that requests for support have been made to the pertinent department.
 Include any funds received from other sources in the overall budget detail.

-A final report itemizing funds used should be submitted electronically to Joan Meyer, administrator of the Undergraduate Research Committe (URC) at email@example.com as soon as they are expended, but no later than the end of the year or graduation.
+A final report itemizing funds used should be submitted electronically to Jolie Griffin, administrator of the Undergraduate Research Committee (URC) at firstname.lastname@example.org as soon as they are expended, but no later than the end of the year or graduation.

 - Enrolled and in good academic standing at Reed College.